Reading time: 3 minutes

 To figure out what really matters to you, take a break from your busy life and think about the first three “Es”

-Additionally, consider getting feedback and advice from coaching to move and grow faster.
-A coach can offer new ideas, help you improve your skills, and keep you on track as you work towards your goals.
+Also, think about getting guidance from a coach to help you move forward faster.
+A coach can give you fresh ideas, help you build your skills, and keep you on track as you work toward your goals.